mattrips/scratchPad/Protocol Conformance.md

 EXAMPLE

-## Rule of Protocol Conformance
+## Basic Rule of Protocol Conformance
-The rule of protocol conformance is stated, as follows:
+The basic rule of protocol conformance is stated, as follows:
->The  most specialized implementation of a protocol requirement that is  available to the protocol  will be selected as the witness for the protocol requirement.
+>The  ***most specialized implementation*** of a protocol requirement that is  ***available to the protocol*** will be selected as the witness for the protocol requirement.

 Protocol conformance involves matching each protocol requirement of a protocol to an implementation of the requirement.
 For a given protocol requirement, multiple implementations may be present.
 An implementation selected by protocol conformance is referred to as a  witness.
 The  most specialized implementation of a protocol requirement that is  available to the protocol  will be selected as the witness for the protocol requirement.